 Many viral infections can cause a rash in addition to other symptoms.
 Rashes are very common with viral infections, especially in young children.
-It is very important to make sure the rash is not part of a serious infection - eg, meningococcal infection.
+It is very important to make sure the rash is not part of a serious infection - eg, meningococcal infection which can be associated with meningitis.
 If you have any concerns then you should contact your GP immediately.

 What is a viral rash?